1. Croatia: RIGHT-WINGERS ARE PREPARING TO RETURN

 paper, but change of situation in the field is bound to be

-difficult .There is still much hatred against other people dominant in many
+difficult .There is still much hatred against other people dominant

 communities, especially rural.
 Such a situation is generated by